easycoder/easycoder.github.io/iwsy/resources/help/iwsy.md

 ~page:contents:Contents~

+**Beginners** - See our ~page:quickstart:quickstart tutorial~

 # ~iwsy~ - I Wanna Show You

-I Wanna Show You (~iwsy~, pronounced "You-zee" as an approximation to the initials) is an online presentation package built to deliver slideshows that either run under manual control or unattended.
+I Wanna Show You (~iwsy~, pronounced "You-zee" as an approximation to the initials) is a web app you can use to create slideshows that run under either manual control or unattended.
 Instead of being a PC application that's tied to the desktop, ~iwsy~ is entirely browser-based. ~iwsy~ presentations can run here in this web app, they can be embedded in other web pages or they can run as independent web pages.

+## An example

+Here is a simple show that forms the basis of our ~page:quickstart:quickstart tutorial~:

+~embed:/resources/users/2020/160/1/scripts/demo.json~

 ## Quickstart tutorial

 These help pages contain everything there is to know about ~iwsy~, but there's a lot to read.
-Most people just want to get started quickly, so we have a built-in ~page:quickstart:quick-start tutorial~ where you can create a simple presentation - a few slides with text and pictures - in just a few minutes.
+Most people just want to get started quickly so we built a ~page:quickstart:quickstart tutorial~ where you can create a simple presentation - some slides with text and pictures - in an hour or so.
 Once you've completed this first step you'll have a pretty good idea of what ~iwsy~ is all about, and the rest of the help pages won't be nearly as intimidating.

 ## Feature summary

+There are many slideshow/presentation packages, most being quite similar to PowerPoint.
+The aim here is not to create another identical one but to tackle one or two of the things the others don't do so well.
+Top of the list is the ability to embed a show into another web page in a seamless manner.
+The development of ~iwsy~ is driven by the desire to meet this need rather than to excel at formal presentations.

+We are also working on a range of features for making the pages themselves dynamic.
+This covers a number of areas such as transitions, "Ken Burns" effects and the use of audio.

 The basic features of ~iwsy~ are: